 Location: Torlundy, Fort William

-This 19th-century castle in Fort William offers majestic views of Ben Nevis (the tallest mountain in the UK).
-Nature lovers will feel at home in the wilderness, which provides scenic walks and pleasing hill views.
+This 19th-century castle in Fort William is tucked away in the Scottish West Highlands.
+Because of this, it offers majestic views of Ben Nevis (the tallest mountain in the UK).
+So, it’s safe to say that nature lovers will feel at home in the wilderness, as it provides scenic walks and pleasing hill views.

 Location: Glenshee, Perthshire

 Price: $160+ USD per night

 Dalmunzie Castle is a classic fairytale-type turreted castle in Glenshee’s heart.
 The former Laird’s mansion dates back to 1510 and occupies 6,500 acres with breathtaking mountain views.